zhubq/flink/docs/content/docs/dev/datastream/operators/asyncio.md

 Asynchronous interaction with the database means that a single parallel function instance can handle many requests concurrently and receive the responses concurrently.
 That way, the waiting time can be overlaid with sending other requests and receiving responses.
 At the very least, the waiting time is amortized over multiple requests.
-This leads in most cased to much higher streaming throughput.
+This leads to much higher streaming throughput in most cases.

 {{< img src="/fig/async_io.svg" width="50%" >}}